 Following the conglomerate years, Rand Araskog, who served as CEO from 1979 to 1995, embarked on a continuous course of restructuring through strategic divestitures and acquisitions to organize the company into more manageable segments.
 It culminated in 1995 when ITT split into three separate, independent companies: ITT Corporation, which was focused on the hotel and gaming businesses, ITT Hartford which became a stand-alone insurance operation, and ITT Industries, which started as a collection of manufacturing companies.

 One decade later, ITT Corporation had been acquired, ITT Hartford had changed its name, and ITT Industries continued its transformation.
 ITT Industries, which changed its name back to ITT Corporation in 2006, played an important role in vital markets, including water and fluids management, global defense and security, and motion and flow control.
 Today's ITT is focused on engineering and operational excellence, strong values and leadership, product innovation and superior customer satisfaction in each of the markets it serves.

 Throughout each chapter in its history, ITT has been known for transformative strategies that create value for share-owners, and in 2011 a new chapter began.
 In January 2011, ITT Corporation announced plans to separate into three independent publicly traded companies.

 On October 31, 2011, ITT Corporation, which continues to trade on the New York Stock Exchange as a highly engineered industrial products company that supplies solutions in the energy, transportation and industrial markets, executed tax-free spinoffs of its water-related businesses and its defense business to shareholders.

-With this transformation, ITT is well-positioned to create significant value for share-owners as a standalone company.
-The new company is nicely capitalized, with global capabilities, and outstanding operating track record, and world-class people who are dedicated to premier customer service, innovation and delivering value — well into the future.
+With this transformation, ITT is well-positioned to create significant value for shareowners as a standalone company.
+The company is nicely capitalized, with global capabilities, an outstanding operating track record and world-class people who are dedicated to premier customer service, innovation and delivering value — well into the future.